Sirrah91/Asteroid-spectra/v2.0/Datasets/README.md

   - used wavelength grid
   - metadata
 - combined-denoised-norm.npz
-  - combined dataset used for training, validation, and evaluation
+  - the combined dataset used for training, validation, and evaluation
   - used wavelength grid
   - labels and their key
   - relevant metadata and their key